selvatharun04/E-learning-Content-Generator-using-Langchain/README.md

 - Generate detailed lessons based on subjects, topic, level of the student
 - Generate Quizzes based on subject, topic, level of the student and the user can include how many number of Multi-Choice Questions,True or Flase and Fill in the Blanks to be added
--Generate Summaries based on Subject,Topic, and Level of the Students -Translate Lesson,Quizes and Summaries into our desired language -Can able to download the generated lesson,quiz,summaries into PDF -Upload PDF files to generate summaries,quizzes,and translations for the PDF
+- Generate Summaries based on Subject,Topic, and Level of the Students
+- Translate Lesson,Quizes and Summaries into our desired language
+- Can able to download the generated lesson,quiz,summaries into PDF
+- Upload PDF files to generate summaries,quizzes,and translations for the PDF